huangs2022672/depth-of-field/README.md

 ## Core Features:
 ### Photos:
-* Viewing all uploaded photos
+* Viewing all uploaded photos under /explore
 * Viewing one photo with addtional information
---* uploader and a link to their profile, with the ability to follow/unfollow --* comments that are associated with the photo
+  * uploader and a link to their profile, with the ability to follow/unfollow
+  * comments that are associated with the photo
 * Upload new photos with a title and a short description
 * Edit an existing photo's title and description
 * Delete photos you no longer want